 Good heavenly days.

 Luckily, the inverter was still under its manufacturer’s warranty.
 Exeltech is phenomenal about caring for their equipment out in the field.
 They provide inverters to NASA and their equipment is on both the American and Russian sides of the International Space Station.
 They take great pride in their equipment and have an excellent warranty repair process.

 Mark undid the really nice inverter installation job he’d done for our Exeltech, boxed it up, and shipped it to Exeltech’s Ft.
 Worth, Texas, facility.

 Geez… Our beautiful inverter (the suspended black box) had been working flawlessly!

 (To keep the inverter cool and well clear of the batteries, yet still close, it is securely suspended above)

 In the meantime, we spent a day troubleshooting our wiring to try to understand what had gone wrong.
-It wasn’t clear to us how the trailer suspension replacement might have impacted our trailer wiring, and Straight Line Suspension was certain that the two were unrelated.
+It wasn’t clear to us how the trailer suspension replacement might have impacted our trailer wiring, and the mechanics were certain that the two were unrelated.